NASA-AMMOS/Landform/Web/docs/API.md

 ### Run Project: POST /api/projects/*name*/run
 Initiate a run of a project.
 Implements the [task API](#task-api).

-Note: in the current implementation this task only initiates the execution of a project.
+This task only *initiates* the execution of a project.
 It will typically complete before the project is actually finished running.
 To determine whether the project execution has completed:
 1. Determine the project result URL via the `/api/projects/*name*/result?redirect=false` API.
 2. Poll the project result URL.
 When it returns HTTP 200 (OK) with valid JSON the project has completed execution.